Inference for Change Points in High Dimensional Data via Self-Normalization: Theoretical properties

 where

 and $Q$ is a centered Gaussian process on $[0,1]^2$ with covariance structure given by

 \end{theorem}

-The limiting distribution $T$ is pivotal, and an asymptotic level $\alpha$ test for $\mathcal{H}_0: \eta_i \equiv \mu$ is thus given by the decision: reject $\mathcal{H}_0$ if $T_n > Q_T(1-\alpha)$ where $Q_T(1-\alpha)$ denotes the $1-\alpha$ quantile of the distribution of $T$.
+The limiting distribution $T$ is pivotal, and an asymptotic level $\alpha$ test for $\mathcal{H}_0: \mu_t \equiv \mu$ is thus given by the decision: reject $\mathcal{H}_0$ if $T_n > Q_T(1-\alpha)$ where $Q_T(1-\alpha)$ denotes the $1-\alpha$ quantile of the distribution of $T$.
 Simulated quantiles from this distribution (based on 10000 Monte Carlo replications) are provided in Table~\ref{tab:Tncrit}.

+{ {Note that the above limiting null distribution requires that $p\wedge n\rightarrow\infty$, (this must hold for Assumption A.1 to be satisfied)}, and does not hold when $p$ is fixed and $n\rightarrow\infty$.
+Our SN-based test statistic $T_n$ builds on the two sample test statistic proposed by \cite{chen2010two}, whose limit under the fixed $p$ paradigm is expected to be non-Gaussian, as their test statistic is a degenerate $U$-statistic under the null.
+Here the assumption $p\rightarrow\infty$ is essential to our Gaussian process limit for the two-parameter process $\Big\{ \frac{\sqrt{2}}{n\|\Sigma\|_F}\widetilde S_n(\floor{an}+1,\floor{bn}-1) \Big\}_{(a,b)\in [0,1]^2},$ which is the key to derive the limiting null distribution of $T_n$; see Section \ref{sec:appendixHDID} in the supplement.}

 Next we consider the behavior of the test under alternatives.
-The following result shows that the test is consistent against local alternatives of a certain order if there is exactly one changepoint.
+The following result shows that the test is consistent against local alternatives of a certain order if there is exactly one change-point.